-• A candidate's examination performance can sometimes be affected by circumstances out of their control.

-- Special consideration is a post-examination adjustment to a candidate's mark or grade to reflect temporary illness, temporary injury or some other event outside of the candidate's control at the time of the assessment, which has had, or is reasonably likely to have had, a material effect on a candidate's ability to take an assessment or demonstrate his or her normal level of attainment in an assessment. - Special consideration can only seek to go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in examinations.
+- A candidate's examination performance can sometimes be affected by circumstances out of their control. - Special consideration is a post-examination adjustment to a candidate's mark or grade to reflect temporary illness, temporary injury or some other event outside of the candidate's control at the time of the assessment, which has had, or is reasonably likely to have had, a material effect on a candidate's ability to take an assessment or demonstrate his or her normal level of attainment in an assessment. - Special consideration can only go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in their assessments.
 It cannot remove the difficulty faced by the candidate.
-Only minor adjustments can be made to the mark awarded because to do more than this would jeopardize the standard of the examination. - All examinations are measuring what a candidate knows and can do.
-The overall grades awarded must reflect the level of attainment demonstrated in the examination(s).
-The grades awarded do not necessarily reflect the candidate's true level of ability if attainment has been considerably affected over a long period of time. - Where long term circumstances have prevented the candidate from reaching the competence standards it may not be possible to make an adjustment.
+This means that there will be some situations where candidates should not be entered for a qualification or a unitised examination.
+This is because only minor adjustments can be made to the mark awarded.
+To make larger adjustments would jeopardize the standard of the qualification. - All assessments measure what a candidate knows and can do.
+Special consideration can only be awarded where a candidate has been fully prepared for assessments and covered the entire course but their ability to demonstrate their subject knowledge and understanding is materially affected by adverse circumstances beyond their control at the time of the assessment(s). - Special consideration cannot be applied for if the candidate was not able to develop their subject knowledge and understanding due to absence during the course, joining the course late or teaching and learning being disrupted by staff shortages, planned building work or lack of specialist facilities.